Chapter 2 – The Administration

 2.41.14 The Director of Purchasing shall procure the goods and services needed for the operations of the University.

-2.41.15 The Director of Property and Support Services shall supervise the property department, as well as central receiving, postal and printing services.
+2.41.15 The Director of Properties shall supervise the property department, as well as central receiving, postal and printing services.

 2.41.16 The Director of Capital Projects shall be responsible for overseeing the development of all new buildings and other capital projects in conjunction with the University Campus Master Plan.